Plymouth’s Great War – Interim Report

 The North Yard Community Trust Board meets on the third Tuesday of the month.
 There are two types of meetings, Administration and Application and these are held on alternate months.
 September 2018: Application meeting on 18th September Applications and all associated...read more

-The Trust currently has two vacant Trustee positions on the Board.
-One to represent Weston Mill and one to represent Keyham.
-The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North...read more
+The Trust currently has one vacant Trustee position on the Board to represent Weston Mill.
+The role will require you to serve as an ambassador for the charity promoting the understanding and recognition of, and support for, the North Yard Community Trust CIO.
+For the...read more

 Thanks to a grant from North Yard Community Trust, Colebrook SW was able to deliver a mums and tots group at the William Sutton Memorial Hall which the parents named Stumblers and Tumblers.
 The project was set up in response to research which suggested that those...read more